asfktz/autodll-webpack-plugin/README.md

 ```

 Noticed that now our config is no longer stored at the base of our project, but in a subdirectory of its own. <br>
-That means that now we have to subtract the relative path from our base project to our config file from `__dirname`.
+That means that now we have to subtract the relative path to our config file from `__dirname`.

 We can use [node's path module](https://nodejs.org/docs/latest/api/path.html) to help us with that: